aws-samples/sample-code-for-an-observability-assistant-using-aws-and-grafana-cloud/README.md

 ## Post Deployment actions

-* Create a user to login in the Cognito Pool
+* To access the UI - Create a user to login in the Cognito Pool and access the load balancer URL in the output.
+Use the login crendential from the Cognito Pool.
+Ignore the certificate warning

+## Note

+* If you add URLs to crawl in config/development.yaml file, then you must delete the stack `grafana-observability-assistant` (and its dependent stacks) by running `cdk destroy grafana-observability-assistant --context environment=development` and create again by running `cdk deploy grafana-observability-assistant --context environment=development`.
+This is because currently, the Custom Resource Lambda function which creates the Bedrock Knowledgebase (`stacks/bedrock_agent/lambda/knowledgebase.py`) doesnt implements any update method.
+Pull requests are appreciated.